|Bunie M Matlanyane Sexwale

 Change a Life to graduate with a degree in Business Science and he completed a post-graduate course in education.

 He is working as a teacher and rowing coach.
 In 2022 he represented South Africa as the coach of the junior pair

 |Simlindile Veto has been an active member of Nemato Change a Life and our rowing club for many

 years.
 He was the chairperson of Nemato Change a Life in 2012 and he was also involved in the restructuring process

 of our organisation.
-He is currently studying Public Management (N4 to N6) at Port Elizabeth College.
+He studied Public Management (N4 to N6) at Port Elizabeth College.